 Shorter Thanksgiving and longer Black Friday in the USA are no news any longer.
-The question is if this is just a temporary cultural shift or a decline of centuries-old traditions.
+The question is whether it’s just a temporary cultural shift or the decline of the centuries-old traditions.

 Thanksgiving or Black Friday: Cultural Change in the USA